MrakDun-desu/BlockstackerDocs/Rules customization/Garbage-generators.md

 It will be called automatically after loading up your script for the first time.

-If you won't use the seed set by this function in your random garbage generation or generate the garbage deterministically, the games with your garbage generator will not be replayable by Blockstacker.
+If you won't use the seed set by this function in your random garbage generation or generate the garbage deterministically, the games with your garbage generator will not be replayable by UStacker.

 ### Returning the functions

-Similarly to other Lua scripts for Blockstacker, these functions should be returned at the end of your script.
+Similarly to other Lua scripts for UStacker, these functions should be returned at the end of your script.
 But since they aren't subscribing to any events, they should just be returned separated by a comma.

 ### Example script